Florida Landmarks

 The Lightner Museum is renowned for its eclectic collection of decorative arts, including furniture, glass, porcelain, silver, and cutlery from the 19th and 20th centuries.
 The museum also has an impressive collection of fine art, with works by notable artists such as William-Adolphe Bouguereau, Thomas Sully, and John Singer Sargent.

-The museum’s main gallery, located in the former hotel’s indoor swimming pool, is one of its most stunning features.
+The museum’s main gallery, located in the former hotel’s indoor swimming pool, is one of its most distinctive features.
 The gallery is surrounded by balconies with ornate wrought-iron railings, and the pool is now a reflecting pool filled with plants and sculptures.

 Other highlights of the Lightner Museum include the Victorian Science and Industry Room, which showcases inventions and scientific instruments from the Victorian era, and the Music Room, which features a collection of rare musical instruments, including pianos, harps, and organs.